-Well, retirement does leave you with ample of time to pursue your hobbies, engage in recreational activities, or realize that long-standing dream of travelling the world.
+Well, retirement does leave you with ample time to pursue your hobbies, engage in recreational activities, or realize that long-standing dream of traveling the world.
 However, knowing that you will not have your day job any longer, you are going to be deprived of your regular source of income.
 Sufficient funds are necessary to enjoy the post-retirement years in comfort and leisure.
 For that purpose, it is necessary to take prudent investment decisions during your working days.

 Retirement planning through investment in pension plans helps to maintain financial security once your regular income (through day job) starts to ebb.
-Life insurers such as MaxLife provide pension plans that offer combined advantage of maturity as well as death benefits, thereby securing the financial future of your loved ones and you post-retirement.
+Life insurers such as MaxLife provide pension plans that offer the combined advantage of maturity as well as death benefits, thereby securing the financial future of your loved ones and your post-retirement.

 Choosing the right kind of pension plan to avail an uninterrupted source of income even after retirement can be exhausting.
-You are required to do extensive research for choosing the right scheme, zeroing down on the exact premium amount, planning the pay-out interval, and other investment-related information for getting adequate pension to make ends meet even after retirement.
+You are required to do extensive research for choosing the right scheme, zeroing down on the exact premium amount, planning the pay-out interval, and other investment-related information for getting an adequate pension to make ends meet even after retirement.